-In December 2017 Austin Energy entered into a Power Purchase Agreement with IP Aragorn, LLC, an Intersect Power subsidiary, for the sale and purchase of solar power generated from a planned 180 MW project in Culberson County, Texas.
-Commercial operations are expected to commence in the third quarter of 2021.
+In December 2017 Austin Energy entered into a Power Purchase Agreement with SE Aragorn, LLC, an SB Energy (formerly Intersect Power)subsidiary, for the sale and purchase of solar power generated from a planned 180 MW project in Culberson County, Texas.
+Commercial operations are expected to commence in the fourth quarter of 2021.

-In October 2018, Austin Energy and East Blackland Solar Project, LLC, a Recurrent Energy subsidiary, entered into a 15 year Power Purchase Agreement for the purchase and sale of energy produced from a 144 MW solar facility to be constructed in Travis County, Texas near the town of Pflugerville.
-Commercial operation is expected in third quarter of 2021.
+In October 2018, Austin Energy and East Blackland Solar Project, LLC, a Duke Energy (formerly Recurrent Energy) subsidiary, entered into a 15 year Power Purchase Agreement for the purchase and sale of energy produced from a 144 MW solar facility to be constructed in Travis County, Texas near the town of Pflugerville.
+Commercial operation commenced in July, 2021.

-In March 2019, Austin Energy signed a 20 year Power Purchase Agreement with a subsidiary of Pattern Energy Group, Inc. for the purchase and sale of 170 MW of energy output from a wind project located in Kenedy County, Texas with commercial operation planned for the fourth quarter of 2020.
+In March 2019, Austin Energy signed a 20-year Power Purchase Agreement with a subsidiary of Pattern Energy Group, Inc. for the purchase and sale of 170 MW of energy output from a wind project located in Kenedy County, Texas.
+Commercial operation started in May, 2021.